Neck Pain Ache

 Cold and Heat

-- Apply an ice pack for twenty minutes several times a day (you can use a bag of frozen corn or peas).
+- Apply an ice pack for up to twenty minutes every 2-4 hours (you can use a bag of frozen corn or peas).

-- Put moist heat on for twenty minutes or stand under the hot shower.
+- Put moist heat on for up to twenty minutes or stand under the hot shower every 2-4 hours.

 - Sometimes alternating the cold with the heat, one after the other, feels especially good.